wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

    <a name="Tenants"></a>

-   ### AD Tenants
+   ### Tenants

    The Azure SaaS service separates different customers into different <strong>tenants</strong> (like tenants in an apartment building).
 Each tenant is a dedicated, isolated instance of the AAD/Entra service, owned and managed by an organization.

    "Isolated" = ISE

-   Azure AD supports auth protocols: OAuth, OpenID, SAML, WS-Federation.
+   Entra ID supports auth protocols: OAuth, OpenID, SAML, WS-Federation.

 2. For birthdate, make up an adult year: 2023 - 22 = 2001